SAP/fundamental-ngx/libs/cdk/src/lib/README.md

     To include an individual Angular Fundamental component in your application, you only need to import the relevant module.

-    For example, to use Switchs, add the following import to your main application module.
+    For example, to use Drag&Drop directive, add the following import to your main application module.

     ```typescript
-    import { CvaDirective } from '@fundamental-ngx/cdk/forms';
+    import { DragAndDropModule } from '@fundamental-ngx/cdk/utils';
     ```

 ## <a name="5"></a>5.
 Known Issues